Skip to content

 Cambridge Market has launched an innovative programme that unites 200 local schools in a collaborative effort to teach students essential skills in entrepreneurship and sustainability.
 The initiative, which began in December 2025, involves over 5,000 students from various demographics across Cambridge.
 With an investment of £250,000, the market aims to provide students with hands-on experience in running small businesses and implementing sustainable practices.
 The programme is part of a broader effort to engage youth in meaningful educational activities that have real-world applications.

 The initiative involves students setting up stalls at Cambridge Market, where they sell products they have created.
 This process includes everything from product conception and development to marketing and sales.
-The programme is designed to give students a taste of entrepreneurship while highlighting the importance of sustainability in business operations.
 The initiative is expected to continue throughout the academic year, providing ongoing opportunities for students to learn and grow.

 Programme Details